 - 12. A national court or tribunal may submit a request for a preliminary ruling to the Court as soon as it finds that a ruling on the interpretation or validity of EU law is necessary to enable it to give judgment.
 It is that court or tribunal which is in fact in the best position to decide at what stage of the national proceedings such a request should be made. - 13.
-Since, however, that request will serve as the basis of the proceedings before the Court and the Court must therefore have available to it all the information that will enable it both to assess whether it has jurisdiction to give a reply to the questions raised and, if so, to give a useful reply to those questions, it is necessary that a decision to make a reference for a preliminary ruling be taken when the national proceedings have reached a stage at which the referring court or tribunal is able to define, in sufficient detail, the legal and factual context of the case in the main proceedings, and the legal issues which it raises.
+Since, however, that request will serve as the basis of the proceedings before the Court of Justice or the General Court and they must therefore have available to them all the information that will enable them both to assess whether they have jurisdiction to give a reply to the questions referred and, if so, to give a useful reply to those questions, it is necessary that a decision to make a reference for a preliminary ruling be taken when the national proceedings have reached a stage at which the referring court or tribunal is able to define, in sufficient detail, the legal and factual context of the case in the main proceedings, and the legal issues which it raises.
 In the interests of the proper administration of justice, it may also be appropriate for the reference to be made only after both sides have been heard.